 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-You can’t beat a wholesome breakfast that smells like heaven.
-The beauty of this apple cinnamon steel cut oatmeal is that you can easily adjust it at the end to your preferences.
+- The Flavor – You can’t go wrong with the fall flavors of apples and cinnamon together.
 Add toasted pecans for a little crunch or additional maple syrup to sweeten it up to your heart’s delight.